vijinho/cf/README.md

   - amountEur - calculation of the amount traded in euros (for doing quick calculations of amounts being transferred)
   - timestamp - the date format for 'timePlaced' is using 2-digit years - so this is converted to 'YYYY-MM-DD HH:MM:SS' format
   - unixtime - the data converted to unix time in seconds, quicker to do calculations on
+  - currencyPair - string of the currency market pair, e.g. EUR/GBP
+  - originatingCountryName - the name of the originating country

 ##Start Tasks Handler